C1AO010329/SGAuthBasedPUF/README.md

 # SGAuthBasedPUF
-Code simulation of lightweight authentication protocol for smart grid based on physically unclonable functions(PUF).
+A simple code simulation of lightweight authentication protocol for smart grid based on physically unclonable functions(PUF).